Major teams: Saracens

 Hill always was understated, but he got in good positions time and time again for England and the Lions.
 This selfless back-rower was called the unsung hero of the great England team of the early Noughties, yet the many tributes to him make a mockery of the tag.

-Hill had all the skills – he kicked goals as a youngster and scored 12 Test tries – but it was in the tight exchanges that he came into his own, and he seldom lost his individual battles.
+Hill’s decision-making and technique at the breakdown provided the oil for England’s engine.
+He had all the skills – he kicked goals as a youngster and scored 12 Test tries – but it was in the tight exchanges that he came into his own.
+He seldom lost his individual battles.

-Woodward famously never dropped him, and when Hill damaged a hamstring in the RWC 2003 opener against Georgia, the coach refused to summon a replacement.
+Famously, Woodward never dropped him.
+When Hill damaged a hamstring in the 2003 World Cup opener against Georgia, the coach refused to summon a replacement.
 Hill had played only a game and a half since June when he played in the November semi-final, and two years later he was picked for the Lions after only two halves of rugby in six months – that’s how important he was.

 Once chased by Wigan RL after scoring a hat-trick in a divisional match, Hill hailed from the Salisbury club but played all his pro rugby for Saracens, chalking up 288 appearances.